 I stood, turned around, walked out of the building, and was at the airport less than eight hours later.

 After that, I started one more part time community college semester online just to appease those who asked, “But what are you doing with your life?”
 It got dropped when I became too ill with what turned out to be mold poisoning, and I didn’t look back.
-After sorting out the mold, septum surgery, so on, well, that was when Dad died.
+After sorting out the mold, getting a relevant surgery, so on, well, that was when Dad died.
 And suddenly I was making money, a landlord, and the fact that I spent all day writing and being a housewife (finally fell in love with the right girl who wanted what I did) suddenly seemed valid.